 Individuals who are trying to retain complex information can bolster the SQ3R method by considering the following best practice strategies:

-- Monitor comprehension – while reading, be mindful of your thinking.
+While reading, be mindful of your thinking.
 When does the subject matter make sense?
 When does it not?
-What does the subject matter make you think about?
-Mindfulness is an effective way to start thinking about your thinking.

 SQ3R method example

 Since it is difficult to describe the entire SQ3R process, we will devote the last section to explaining how a practitioner may move through the first three steps.